lechnerc77/myNewsWrap/README.md

 ## How to give feedback and contribute?
 I am happy to receive feedback via issues.
 This way you can also draw my attention to stuff that you want to propose to be mentioned in future episodes and that I have missed.

+## Next Date
+The next podcast will be streamed on Friday, 4th of September at 02:00 pm on [YouTube](https://youtu.be/oa2n_UgAXH4)

 ## Disclaimer
 The podcast as well as the content of the repository represent my opinion and especially does not represent the one of my employer, SAP, Microsoft or DSAG.